 Our clients include public and private for-profit employers; colleges, universities, hospitals and other non-profit organizations; financial institutions; governmental entities (including school districts and municipalities); boards of directors; boards of trustees; individual fiduciaries and fiduciary committees; and individual executives.

-Bond’s employee benefits and executive compensation practice group includes twelve experienced attorneys whose practices are focused on benefits and compensation matters.
+Bond’s employee benefits and executive compensation practice group includes seven experienced attorneys whose practices are focused on benefits and compensation matters.
 The group also includes attorneys from Bond’s labor, litigation and tax practices, providing additional resources to draw upon when appropriate.
 We have the depth and experience to provide assistance in a cost-effective and timely manner, no matter what the circumstances.

 Areas of Experience

 - Retirement Plans: We assist employers in designing, implementing, amending and terminating all types of tax-favored retirement plans, including 401(k), 403(b), 457(b), profit sharing, cash balance, traditional defined benefit, and employee stock ownership plans (ESOPs).
 We often assist with on-going administrative matters such as Internal Revenue Service and Department of Labor audits, voluntary corrections of operational errors, and QDRO determinations.